 To establish owner liability for a dog bite in Oregon, the victim must show that the dog caused the injury and that the victim was either in a public place or lawfully on private property when the injury occurred.
 The victim must also show that they did not provoke the dog and that they were acting peacefully at the time of the attack.

 However, there are some potential defenses that a dog owner may be able to use to avoid liability.
 For example, if the victim was trespassing on the owner’s property or was engaging in criminal activity when the injury occurred, the owner may not be held liable.
-Additionally, if the dog was being provoked or harassed by the victim, the owner may be able to argue that the victim was partially responsible for the injury.
+If the dog was being provoked or harassed by the victim, the owner may be able to argue that the victim was partially responsible for the injury.

 Dog bite injuries are serious; many dog bite fatalities occur after the bite if it is not treated in a reasonable amount of time due to infection.
 Domestic animals carry harmful bacteria in their mouths that can easily lead to infection and even death.
-It is important for all dog owners to take proper precautions when their dogs are around others, as well as make sure their animals have all necessary vaccinations to prevent such infections.

 Seeking Compensation for Injuries in a Portland Dog Bite Claim